 FTP, or Functional Threshold Power, is more than just an acronym in the cycling world.
 It's a crucial measurement that represents the maximum power a cyclist can maintain for around an hour.
 Think of it as your "comfort threshold" in terms of sustained effort on the bike.

-This notion of threshold is crucial, as it enables you to quantify your level of fitness precisely and adapt your training accordingly.
-By knowing your FTP, you can structure your pedaling sessions optimally, working in the right intensity zones to make effective progress.
+This notion of threshold is crucial, as it enables you to quantify your fitness level precisely and adapt your training accordingly.
+By knowing your FTP, you can structure your pedaling sessions optimally, working in the right intensity zones to progress effectively.

 FTP is expressed in watts, a unit that measures the power developed during your effort.
 This objective measurement offers a considerable advantage over other indicators such as heart rate, which can be influenced by various external factors.